influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/write.md

           The `close()` method sends any records remaining in the buffer, executes callbacks, and releases resources.

-4. To execute the file and write the line protocol to your InfluxDB Cloud Dedicated database, enter the following command in your terminal:
+4. To execute the file and write the line protocol to your {{% cloud-name %}} database, enter the following command in your terminal:

     ```sh